-Prerequisite: Students who enroll must have received no grade lower than a C in English 9 or English 9 Honors and a C or better in World History, if applicable.
+Prerequisite: Students who enroll must have received no grade lower than a C in English 9 or English 9 Honors and no grade lower than a C in World History or World History Honors.

 This course is designed for the student who has strong interests in oral persuasion, reasoned argument, and research.
 Students taking this course will be expected to prepare original speeches for interscholastic competition.
 The primary purpose of this class is to achieve excellence in skills of analytical thinking, reasoning, organization, argument, persuasive speaking and research.
 These skills will be developed through preparation for and participation in debate.
 Participation in at least two weekend interscholastic meets during the 1st semester will be required of all students.
 Grades will be based on skill exercises, event preparation efforts, practice performance, and participation in Saturday tournaments.
 No text is required.
 There may be a need to purchase source and clerical materials.